An Overview of Santa Teresa Costa Rica Surf

 Sunscreen: Sunscreen is pretty expensive throughout Costa Rica in general.
 I recommend bringing some reef safe sunscreen to protect your skin from the powerful UV rays.

 Rash Guard: A rash guard will protect you from surf rash, and the sun.
 Especially if this is your first time in a while surfing without a wetsuit, you’ll want a rash guard.
-For more tips on how to treat and prevent surf rash, check out my post here.
+Check out my in-depth guide for more tips on how to treat and prevent surf rash.